ihh/funkscene/README.md

 	#ENDSCENE

-That doesn't look much like JavaScript, because it isn't: this program uses only the constructs added by FunkScene.
-Incidentally, all FunkScene keywords begin with a `#`; if you need to use an actual hash symbol in your JavaScript or your text, escape it as `\#` (a backslash itself is `\\').
+That doesn't look much like JavaScript, because it isn't: this program uses only the constructs added by FunkScene.Incidentally, all FunkScene keywords begin with a `#`; if you need to use an actual hash symbol in your JavaScript or your text, escape it as `\#`.
+A backslash itself is `\\`.
 Hash signs followed by numbers, like `#1`, do not need to be escaped;
-nor do isolated hashes (or runs of hashes) that are followed by a whitespace or newline character.
+nor do isolated hashes followed by whitespace, or runs of hashes.
-This means you can do Markdown, which is handy, because Markdown is the default preprocessor for scene text.
+This means you can use Markdown, which is handy, because Markdown is the default preprocessor for scene text.

 JavaScript object code
 ----------------------